I love kettlebell swings and one of the easiest ways to speed you your weight loss results is to do them on the empty stomach.

 How long should I do fasted kettlebell swings training?

 Remember that everyone is different and you will need to see how your body responds to fasted workouts.

-For the best results, I recommend starting from 20-25 minutes per training session.
+- I recommend starting from 20-25 minutes per training session.
 When you see how you feel, then you can adjust accordingly.

 After your fasted workout, I recommend eating meals that are high in protein and some carbohydrates to replace used-up glycogen from the muscles.